For your comfort, the entire yacht is just for you and your chosen companion/s (plus crew) – nobody else!

 Next look out for an attractive yalı that is at the pretty village of Kuzcuncuk, followed by the modern town and bustling ferry port at Uskudar.
 Just beyond here you’ll see a small man-made island in the sea, known as Maiden’s Tower, Leander’s Tower or Kız Kulesi, a major photo backdrop of the city and one of the best spots to see the sunset over Istanbul by boat.

-This completes your sightseeing of the major landmarks and historical monuments during your Bosphorus cruise.
+This completes your sightseeing of the major landmarks and historical monuments during your scenic Bosphorus cruise.

-The world’s narrowest strait connects the Black Sea with the Sea of Marmara (which is connected by the Dardanelles to the Aegean Sea, and thereby to the Mediterranean Sea).
+The world’s narrowest strait connects the Black Sea with the Sea of Marmara (which contains the Princes Islands and is connected by the Dardanelles to the Aegean Sea, and thereby to the Mediterranean Sea).

 The strait is 31 km (17 nautical miles) long, with a width of 3,329 m (1.798 nautical miles).